 All schools in Buckinghamshire are required to cover the cost of SEND provision from their overall annual school budget.
-The Local Authority may provide some additional funding, according to need, for pupils with EHC Plans or those in receipt of High Needs Block Funding.
+The Local Authority may provide some additional funding, according to need, for pupils with EHC Plans.

 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of children with SEND.
 Specific training for staff is coordinated by the Headteacher who is also the SENDCo.
+Governors receive CPD regarding SEND, the context of the school, local and national picture, from the SENCO.

 The SENDCo attends relevant SEND courses and facilitates/signposts relevant SEN focused external training opportunities to all staff.
-The SENDCo attends Local Authority SENDCo network meetings in order to keep up to date with local or national updates and disseminates this information to staff.
+The SENDCo attends Local Authority SENDCo network and liaison meetings in order to keep up to date with local or national updates and disseminates this information to staff.
 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
-The SENDCo, with the Headteacher, ensures that pertinent training opportunities are matched to the school self-evaluation, the school development priorities, the current requirements of the school staff and the needs of the pupils on roll.
+The SENDCo, ensures that pertinent training opportunities are matched to the school self-evaluation, the school development priorities, the current requirements of the school staff and the needs of the pupils on roll.